 1. This may take about 2–3 hours some days.

-Depending on your schedule, you might do three half-hour CHATs on one day, then not be able to do as many on other days.
+Depending on your schedule, you might do 3 40-minute live Chats on one day, then not be able to do as many on other days.
 That’s completely fine, there are other engineers online to share out the load.

 The Ask questions can be answered whenever you like, so don’t feel the need to completely clear your list every single night/lunch break.
 We’ve heard they are particularly useful for passing the time on rainy weekends…

 2. This is not a seminar for the super-smart engineers of the future.

 There will be a wide variation in the students taking part and a big variation in ability.
-Some will be “gifted and talented” students, some will be lower ability classes, or have special educational needs.
+Some will be “gifted and talented” students, some will be lower ability, or have special educational needs.
 The point of the activity is to provide a space that engages all students, not just the ones who might go on to study STEM subjects at university.

 Most teenagers won’t grow up to be engineers or researchers, but they will all grow up to be people.
 As adults they’ll have to make decisions about STEM — as voters, as consumers — and we are trying to help them develop the skills and confidence to do that.
 For some, “Where do bogies come from?” or, “Do you like your job?” may be the most pressing question they can think of.
 Part of the point is that this activity humanises STEM for young people; they realise that you are “like normal people” who they can relate to.

 3. Don’t be afraid to say “I don’t know”.